gdwnldsKSC/es40/README.md

 Direct SDK can be found here: (This may not be needed, attempt SDL build without first) https://www.microsoft.com/en-us/download/details.aspx?id=6812

+Make sure to set the debug working directory in project settings as appropriate, such as .\x64\Debug for debug build and .\x64\Release for release build, as there's an unhandled crash right now when it can't find the configuration file by expected name.
+This can be worked around by passing the config file name as a parameter.

 Older VS version support will be dropped from this branch as we move forward.
 This is initial build currentlyto re-create and reproduce the build environment